hdorgeval/jQuery-extensions/README.md

 jQuery-extensions contains utility methods that are used to execute JavaScript code asynchronously in order to free the UI thread.

+Special credit to Ben Vinegar and Anton Kovalyov authors of the book : Third-Party JavaScript (Manning Press).
+The Async extensions are inspired by their work.

 **$.executeAsync( context, f, delay, asyncKey )**

 Execute asynchrounously input function f.